Myth vs. Truth: What You Need to Know About AI in Customer Service

 According to Servion Global Solutions, AI will power 95% of customer interactions by 2025.
 That means it’s time to get familiar with AI, what it can do and what it can’t do.
 By understanding AI’s potential and its limitations, you can better position your company to take full advantage of the machine-learning revolution.

-Here we debunk the four most common myths about AI in customer service.
+Here we debunk the five most common myths about AI in customer service.
 We reveal the truths and how AI can revolutionize your operations.

 Truth: There are tasks that AI does far better than humans—and vice versa.

 AI processes large amounts of data and finds patterns.
 It follows advanced algorithms to identify solutions quickly and accurately.
 From locating a customer’s order to scheduling an available repairman to fix a device, AI can beat human speed and precision.

 When trained, AI is capable of retaining knowledge and utilizing it to tailor responses that are personal and relevant to a customer.
 If a customer is inquiring about an order that was never delivered, for example, AI can find record orders as well as information such as how late the order is and how many times the customer has reached out to the company.
 This additional context can then inform the replies given to the customer.
 AI can complete such tasks in a matter of seconds, whereas it is far more time-consuming for human agents.
 Not to mention, it is simply unrealistic for humans to remember such a high volume of information.

 But, human agents exceed AI in a few key areas, such as pinpointing customer emotions and knowing when to deviate from the standard response.
 That’s why it’s important to understand when to engage AI and when to use human agents.
 The system works best when humans and AI work in conjunction with each other and play to their strengths.

 Myth: AI in CS functions without humans.

 Truth: AI complements humans in CS.